Citibank Singapore: Citibank Singapore

 In June 2004, Citibank announced that it would be incorporating a wholly owned subsidiary of Citigroup in Singapore, known as Citibank Singapore Limited, with a paid-up capital of S$1.5 billion.
 This move, which saw Citibank becoming the first foreign bank to do so, came as part of Citibank's strategy to grow its international businesses and reaffirmed the bank's long-term commitment to the Singapore.
 The new entity began functioning on 1 January 2005.

 CitiBusiness Singapore is a unit of Citibank Singapore Ltd that serves small and medium enterprises (SMEs).
 It was launched in Singapore in 2005.

 International Personal Bank

 Citibank International Personal Bank Singapore (IPB), a division of Citibank Singapore Limited, was established to meet the offshore banking needs of individuals residing outside of Singapore.
-Currently, Citibank International Personal Bank Singapore has one branch in Asia Square located along Marina Bay.
+Currently, Citibank International Personal Bank Singapore has one branch in Jurong.